St Endellion

 St Endellion (Sen Endelyn) is a civil parish and hamlet in north Cornwall, England, United Kingdom.
 The hamlet and parish church are situated four miles (6.5 km) north of Wadebridge.

 The parish takes its name from Saint Endelienta, who is said to have evangelised the district in the fifth century and to have been one of the children of King Brychan.
 Two wells near the church are named after her.

 The name is included in the electoral ward of St Minver and St Endellion, which includes Polzeath and Rock, with a population at the 2011 census of 3268.

 Geography and topography

-St Endellion is the Type Locality for the minerals Bournonite (also known as Endellione or Endellionite) and Barstowite.
+St Endellion is the Type Locality for the minerals bournonite (also known as Endellione or Endellionite) and barstowite.

-St Endellion lies within the Cornwall Area of Outstanding Natural Beauty (AONB).
+St Endellion lies within the Cornwall National Landscape (AONB).
 Almost a third of Cornwall has AONB designation, with the same status and protection as a National Park.

-The houses at Roscarrock and Tresungers are listed buildings: at Roscarrock part of the medieval house remains (it is Listed Grade I); Tresungers farmhouse was built in the late 16th century.
-The Roscarrock family included Nicholas Roscarrock.
+The houses at Roscarrock and Tresungers are listed buildings: at Roscarrock part of the medieval house remains and is Grade I listed; Tresungers farmhouse was built in the late 16th century.
+The Roscarrock family included Nicholas Roscarrock, whose book is a source of information on some of the Cornish saints, and probably also Francis Roscarrock and other British MPs called Roscarrock.
+"Roscarrek Muer" is an early form of the place-name Roscarrock and it means "great rock roughland".
+In Beacham & Pevsner's Cornwall Roscarrock is described as "one of Cornwall's most memorable houses".
+It is the gentry house of the Roscarrocks who occupied it from the 11th century to 1673.